magneticio/vamp.io/content/documentation/configure/v0.9.5/configure-vamp.md

 Vamp configuration is held in a combination of the Vamp `application.conf` and `reference.conf` files following the HOCON file standard ([github.com/typesafehub - config](https://github.com/typesafehub/config)).
 You can override settings in the configuration files using Vamp environment variables or Java/JVM system properties, or update the applied configuration at runtime using a key value store.
 Vamp configuration is built in layers following this order:

-1. reference.conf - part of the Vamp code.
+1. reference.conf files - part of the Vamp code.
 Contain generic, default settings.
 Not a full configuration.
 2. application.conf - adds environment specifics to the generic reference.conf defaults.
 3. Java system properties - advised for advanced use only.
 4. Environment variables - overrides settings in reference.conf, application.conf and Java system properties.